Highland Fencible Corps: Fraser Fencibles (1794)

-In consequence of the advanced age of Archibald Fraser the chief of the Clan Fraser, (youngest son of the last Lord Lovat, and brother General Simon Fraser(1726–1782)) James Fraser of Belladrum, who had served under his chief in Canada during the Seven Years' War, was appointed to raise this regiment.
+In consequence of the advanced age of Archibald Fraser the chief of the Clan Fraser, (youngest son of the last Lord Lovat, and brother of Gen. Simon Fraser (1726–1782)) James Fraser of Belladrum, who had served under his chief in Canada during the Seven Years' War, was appointed to raise this regiment.
 It was completed in the spring of 1795, and was inspected and embodied at Inverness on 14 June same year.
 300 of the men bore the name of Fraser, chiefly from the Aird and Stratherrick.
-With the exception of 30 Scottish Lowlanders, and 18 English and Irish, who had formerly served in the army, the rest of the corps were from the countries in the neighbourhood of these districts.
+With the exception of 30 Scottish Lowlanders and 18 English and Irish who had formerly served in the army, the rest of the corps were from the countries in the neighbourhood of these districts.

 The regiment was ordered to Ireland, where it arrived on 1 August 1795.
 In November 1797, Simon Fraser, the younger of Lovat, was appointed colonel, in consequence of the resignation of Belladrum.
-The Fraser Fencibles at the battle of Castlebar, and had the other corps behaved like them on that occasion the result would have been different.
+The Fraser Fencibles fought at the battle of Castlebar, and had the other corps behaved like them on that occasion the result might have been different.
 They were the last to retreat.
 A Highland Fraser sentinel was desired by his friends "to retreat with them, but he heroically refused to quit his post, which was elevated, with some little steps leading to it.
 He loaded and fired five times successively, and killed a Frenchman at every shot; but before he could charge a sixth time, they rushed on him, [and] beat out his brains".

-During this trying service the Fraser Fencibles conducted themselves with great propriety.
+During this trying service, the Fraser Fencibles conducted themselves with great propriety.

-This regiment was disbanded at Glasgow in July 1802.
+This unit, also known as the Fraser Regiment, was disbanded at Glasgow in July 1802.